Incantation

 Evans, Scripta Minoa, 29

 Even though our current language pressures us to represent the world to ourselves in terms of dualities of spirit and matter, self and other, if what’s written in the cup comes from a culture that didn’t know war, I can hope that the techne of language and writing does not of itself inevitably lead to madness and destruction but can be used to express the ways of peace and a culture of reciprocity – dakhabrakha.
 That it's possible for a human flowering to combine the cultural elaboration made possible by language and a continuing connection with the creatures within and around us.
 It’s true that all language is spellcraft; word by word by sentence we can bring into being another reality.
+T brings in hazelnuts as the smooth shells start to loosen in their frilly husks.
+Sweetcorn ripens.
+J picks up bullet-hard windfall pears and I set them aside – they’re one of the few fruits that can usefully be picked green because then they ripen free of the gritty stone cells that develop if they’re left on the tree.
+Pots of tomatoes – the ones that have split or been damaged by slugs or blossom-end rot – simmer on the stove for passata.
+The last gherkins go into brine with dill flowers for flavour and a few blackcurrant leaves for tannin to keep the pickles crisp.

 Throughout the month, flooding rain falls along the eastern seaboard of the mainland, and in places the rivers rise metres higher than previously recorded peaks.
 In riverside towns and cities, lives are lost and thousands of houses are inundated, their entire contents consigned to landfill when the water subsides; tens of thousands of cars are swamped and written off.
 And a tongue of warm moist air from the weather complex that caused the floods licks right to the centre of the Antarctic continent, raising temperatures there to just a few degrees below freezing – nearly forty degrees above what’s normal for that place.
 Another ice shelf collapses.